HDrizzle/stack_machine/README.md

 This piece of memory will not have any hardware protection like the stack and can be writen to and read from at any location.
 It will have a 16-bit address by 8-bit word size (65,536 bytes) just like the stack.

-It's address latch can be optionally incremented upon reads/writes and can be directly set by 2 8-bit latches from the bus.
-If the address is incremented then the read/write will happen first, then the incrementation.
+It's address latch can be optionally incremented upon reads/writes and can be directly set by 2 8-bit latches (`SRAM-ADDR-A` and `SRAM-ADDR-B`) from the bus.
+If the address is incremented, the read/write will happen first, then the incrementation.